-The releases of the 2016 brood were initiated at 9PM for each pond.
+The releases of the 2016 and 2017 broods were initiated at 9PM for each pond.
 All weir boards were pulled by 3AM.
-Releases occurred irregularly between May 23 and June 19.
-We anticipated river flows during May and June to exceed 240kcfs which results in the inundation of the PRH array.
+Releases occurred irregularly between May 23 and June 20.
+For both release years, we anticipated river flows during May and June to exceed 340kcfs which results in the inundation of the PRH array.
 A temporary two antenna array was installed at a higher elevation near the upper end of the discharge channel to complement the PRH array.
-The overall detection rate was 95.4% for the combined release of all ponds, ranging from 89.7% to 97.5%.
+The overall detection rate for the 2016 brood was 95.4% for the combined release of all ponds, ranging from 89.7% to 97.5%.
+The overall detection rate for the 2017 brood was 86.8%, ranging from 83.5% to 93.0%.